arrowtype/type-x/README.md

 Alternatively, you can clone this repo and use it in Chrome:

 1. Git Clone the repo
+2. Run `yarn` to set up dependencies, then `yarn build` to build
+3. Extension will be saved in the `dist` folder
-2. Go to chrome://extensions/ in Chrome
+4. Go to chrome://extensions/ in Chrome
-3. Turn on "Developer Mode"
+5. Turn on "Developer Mode"
-4. Click "Load unpacked"
+6. Click "Load unpacked"
-5. Navigate to the folder of the repo you cloned
+7. Navigate to the `dist` folder of the repo you cloned

 ## Contributing

 Have you found selectors of icon fonts that might be worth adding to the preset "ignore" list?

 Did you get stuck on something?